Top Card: Main game

 Three rounds were played, with nine cards hidden behind categories on a three-by-three grid.
 The outer eight spots on the grid displayed specific categories while the one in the center was a Wild Card category which could be about anything.

 Each question was asked as a toss-up, and buzzing in with a correct answer awarded the contestant a playing card that was behind the category.
-The player could then choose to take the card and its corresponding value or reject it in favor of the top card from an oversized deck of cards.
+The player could then choose to take the card and its corresponding value or reject it in favor of the top card from an oversized (but otherwise regulation) deck of cards.
 Cards numbered two through ten were worth the face value in points, with kings, queens and jacks each worth ten.
 Unlike in actual blackjack, an ace could only be played for one point and not a choice between one or eleven.

 In the first season, if a player chose to take the top card instead of the card in play, the card and category it was behind remained in play.
 Afterward, the card was taken off the board regardless.

 If at any point during the round a player felt he/she had a high enough score to stop and not risk busting, he/she could elect to "freeze" and stop playing while the other player(s) continued the round.
 If one of the other two players passed the frozen player's score, that player was given the option to freeze and the first player returned to the game to try to top the other player's score.

 Play in the first round continued until either of the following things happened: